mCaballero1224/mCaballero1224/README.md

 ## What I'm Up To

-- I’m currently working on a [network monitor](https://github.com/mCaballero1224/CS372/netmonitor) using Python.
+- Currently learning C by going through [The C Programming Language](https://github.com/mCaballero1224/the_c_programming_language) by Brian Kerringhan and Dennis Ritchie.
-- I’m currently learning C by going through [The C Programming Language](https://github.com/mCaballero1224/the_c_programming_language) by Brian Kerringhan and Dennis Ritchie.
+- Deciding on an open source project to contribute to learn more about open source and git.
-- I’m looking to collaborate on small projects.
+- Loking to collaborate on small projects.

 ## Contact